-In general, the Employer will provide for three (3) categories of financial aid as follows:
+In general, the Employer will provide for two (2) categories of financial aid as follows:

 - 1. Full cost of training borne by the Employer; - 2.
-Half cost of training borne by the Employer; - 3.
-Full cost of training borne by the individual, the Employer advancing a loan without interest.
+Half cost of training borne by the Employer;

 In any particular instance the line Supervisor in consultation with the Human Resources Manager will be responsible for establishing the category under which application for financial assistance shall be made.
 The Division Manager and the Union will be consulted where agreement cannot be reached.